 We recommend that, should this bill be signed by the governor, that employers make every effort to return claimants to light duty work consistent with work restrictions assigned by their physicians.
 We would also recommend that carriers and administrators work with employers to obtain detailed descriptions of the physical requirements of a claimant’s at-injury job at the beginning of a claim as this evidence will be needed in determining total disability throughout the case.

 The remaining steps for this bill to become law are delivery to the governor by the legislature and signing of the bill by the governor.
 It is possible that the governor could insist on chapter amendments to the bill prior to signature or even veto the bill entirely.
-We recommend that our readers with an interest in preventing this bill from becoming law to write to their elected officials, especially Governor Hochul, to oppose enactment of this amendment into law.

 Please feel free to contact our partner Ron Weiss with any questions about this topic.